Rational people quickly become emotional about parking, and staunch conservatives turn into ardent communists.

 SUV as big as a tank

 By making them a minimum requirement to participate in modern American society, we also greatly increase the barriers of entry for everyone.
 It creates a chicken and egg problem: one must have a car to do the things required to survive, like get a job, but to get a job one must have a car.
 I was lucky like many Americans and my parents got me my first car, but everyone isn’t as fortunate.
-Owning a car isn’t cheap, too.
+Owning a car isn’t cheap, either.
 The current average price of a new car is around $49,000 to $50,000, they have steep depreciation curves, and more than 80% finance these machines today.
 This is all to say owning a car is a liability.
 Not an asset.
 But it’s a requirement we’ve made for everyone.
+AAA calculated the annual cost of owning a car at $10,728.
+Thibodaux’s population is 15,405 (where I’m currently located), which puts the collective cost of mobility for Thibodaux roughly at $165,264,840 million.
 One might think: America needs to be car centric because it’s so big and we travel great distances.
 Though this has some truth, and some trips do require a car, the data doesn’t support this.
 The majority of car trips are less than 6 miles.

-You could also make the claim that most cities do in fact have some form of public transit (usually a bus system), but the majority are so underfunded they’re unusable, and since they’re unusable no one uses them unless they absolutely have to.
+One could also make the claim that most cities do in fact have some form of public transit (usually a bus system), but the majority are so underfunded they’re unusable, and since they’re unusable no one uses them unless they absolutely have to.
 So, no one wants to fund them.
 Another chicken and egg problem.
-I’d argue that having taxes or other Government revenue streams to fund a good public bus system is more cost effective and ends up being cheaper for the average citizen versus everyone owning their own car, a liability.
-What happens is American cities end up investing billions into things like widening roads or building more, which has been proven to not improve traffic.
+I’d argue that having taxes or other Government revenue streams to fund a good public bus system is more cost effective and ends up being cheaper for citizens versus everyone owning their own car, a liability.
+American cities end up spending billions on projects to widen or add more roads, which has been proven to not improve traffic.
 Investment in public transit like buses provide better returns of tax dollars.
 Sure, most of us would still own cars, but it shouldn’t be a requirement for everyone.
 It should be a luxury item, not a necessity.
 We Americans like to always think we’re the best at everything, but when it comes to urban development and public transit, we’re far behind the curve.
 All you have to do to realize this fact is take a trip to a place like the Netherlands to see for yourself.

-The thing is: this is a solvable problem.
+Many Americans equate owning a personal car to being free and independent.
+I disagree.
+True freedom is having multiple viable ways to move through society.
+Even though this is our current reality, it doesn’t mean it has to be this way forever.
+It’s a solvable problem.
 There’s no law of nature that says modern society requires cars for transport.
 All we need to do is change the way we think about our towns and cities, demand our local politicians prioritize urban planning, and realize that making everyone own a car to function in society is a misguided view of the world, which negatively impacts our daily lives and quality of life.
 The city of tomorrow should be a city that, as Walt Disney put it, “caters to the people as a service function.”

 A lot happened this past weekend, most of which we didn’t plan for.
 On Saturday morning, I went on a run with a buddy I met through my wife’s work and his friend.
 On our run along the Tennessee River, we talked about video games we’ve been playing lately and, when they asked me, I told them all about Kingdom Come Deliverance, a historically accurate game set in 15th century Bohemia where you play as a blacksmith’s son whose village is attacked by Cuman mercenaries who kill your parents and steal the last sword your father ever made.
 The rest of the game you are trying to find the lost sword and avenge your parents death but, it’s so much more.
 You also have to manage your character’s hunger and sleep, maintain your equipment and repair your armor, bathe at at bathhouses, sharpen your swords with a sharpening stone (doing it wrong dulls your sword) and lots of other things that make the game very real to life.
 Some people think it’s boring and cumbersome; I think it’s brilliant.
 Further on our run along the river we passed the BASF chemical plant and probably breathed in toxic chemicals.
 Jokingly, I said: “guys, we should hold our breath so we don’t get cancer.”
 I’m pretty sure my new friend didn’t breathe, an extraordinary feat while running if true, and we laughed about it.
 I, on the other hand, accepted that breathing these toxins would probably cut my life by a minute.
 That’s the price we pay for plastic I guess.
 Passing the chemical plant also reminded us of the chicken plant right in the heart of downtown Chattanooga and how there are these fancy condos literally right next to it.
 It’s basically on top of the chicken factory and it must smell horrid.
 Like, some people’s balconies just overlook a chicken factory.
 Imagine how insane it is to buy that for like 500k.
 It got me thinking about how there’s probably people out there who are really into chicken factories and daydream about having one of those condos.
 They walk outside with their copy of Food Manufacturing, take a sip of their coffee and a big deep breath, taking in the smells of American industry coming from the factory with a smile on their face.
 They tell everyone they meet how Chick-Fil-A isn’t possible without such places.
 They don’t buy room plugs at Bath and Body Works because the smell from that factory is free.
 Look, there’s 8 billion people.
 Some of them are bound to be obsessed with chicken factories.
 There’s a market for these condos after all.
 It’s more likely these buyers can’t smell or never go outside but, I believe the weird chicken factory lovers are out there.
 They’re walking our streets right now.
 Anyways, 2 miles past the BASF factory we eventually turned around and headed back (yes, we passed by the factory twice and now my life is now 2 minutes shorter).
 We ended up doing about 6 miles.
 It was a lot of fun and we talked about doing it again soon.
 They’re trying to get me to do a half marathon with them.
 Hopefully we pick a different route next time that doesn’t pass a chemical plant twice.
 Walking back to my car, I got a text from another friend of mine who wanted to go play soccer.
 I ended up meeting him after lunch.
 Talk about a regrettable idea after running 6 miles.
 When I was finally home for good around 3pm, I just collapsed on the floor.
 Every time I do that our cat Ginger is always so concerned.
 I can’t tell if she’s concerned for my well being or just worried if she’ll be able to get her next meal on time.
 It was an exhausting morning but I gelt very accomplished.